azl397985856/javascript-code-style/README.md

 Then programming for the invariable part, make the effect of variable things under control.

 Also called programming for abstraction.

+Compare with traditional Oject Orintend Programming(OOP), Functional Programming(FP) is more superior. with the help of 'no data style' , aka 'pointfree', you can separate the details from the logic.
+So you can leave the details alone, make the logic pure.

 Only that can you write reuseable, mantainable and scaleable code.